mesosphere/dcos-docs-site/pages/dkp/kaptain/2.0.0/user-management/index.md

 ### Automatic profile creation
 When an authenticated user logs into the system and visits the central dashboard for the first time, they trigger a profile creation automatically, this is referred to as a "Registration Flow".
 Automatic profile creation is disabled by default.
-To enable it, set the `registrationFlow` parameter to `true`:
+To enable it, set the `registrationFlow` parameter to `true` by specifying it in the `ConfigMap` for Kaptain's configuration:

 ```
-kubectl kudo install --instance kaptain --namespace kubeflow --create-namespace ./kubeflow-1.4.0_1.3.0.tgz -p registrationFlow=true
+registrationFlow: true
 ```

+Refer to [Deploy Kaptain documentation][deploy-kaptain] for information on how to configure Kaptain.

 ### Manual profile creation
 For a finer-grain control and per-namespace resource quota management, profiles for the new users can be created